 The temperance movement popularized an explanation of social disorder in the 19th century.
 It preached that alcohol was the primary cause of ill-health, crime, and family violence.
 That drinking ultimately menaced civilization itself.
 Drinking was said to transform people into drunkards who were doomed to perpetual inebriation and vice.
 Moderate drinking was impossible – all drinkers were on the road to degradation.
 Universal, total abstinence was the cure-all.
 Ways of promoting abstinence generally fit three categories.
 They were temperance education (meaning anti-alcohol propaganda), treatment (often religious conversion), and prohibition.

 When the religious terminology is dropped, these 19th century ideas are strangely familiar.
-This is because today’s alcohol policy is build on temperance assumptions, with only minor modifications.
-It sees ill-health, family violence, and other social ills largely as manifestations of alcohol consumption.
+This is because today’s alcohol policy is build on temperance assumptions, with only minor changes.
+It sees ill-health, family violence, and other social ills largely as results of alcohol consumption.
 Its remedies for the “alcohol problem” fit the temperance model.
 That is, promoting abstinence through education, treatment, and reducing availability.
 It uses a contemporary vocabulary, of course, but the temperance ideas shine through.

 Although these ideas were promising in the 19th century, their contemporary popularity is difficult to justify.
 The bulk of the temperance and neo-temperance claims are unsupported and are actually contradicted by current data.
 This is true of such early claims as that drinking inevitably converts people into drunkards.
 And of later claims as that alcohol is a “gateway or steppingstone” substance leading to drug use.
 It is also true of political predictions, such as that alcohol prohibition would reduce ill-health, crime, and violence.
 However, these flawed temperance beliefs and ideas form the basis of alcohol policy in North America.